weeeBox/mobile-system-design/exercises/chat-app.md

 > **Candidate**: "The state of the attachments would be controlled by the `status` column.
 The `READY` status corresponds to an outgoing attachment that has been successfully uploaded or to an incoming attachment that has been successfully downloaded.
 Other status values - for handling uploads/downloads/failures."
 > **Candidate**: "We also need to keep track of uploading/downloading progress to support resumable [uploads](/README.md#resumable-uploads)/[downloads](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)."

+> **Interviewer**: "How would you distinguish between incoming and outgoing attachments?"
+> **Candidate**: "We don't need to keep them distinct - only keep track if the attachment needs to be uploaded or uploaded.
+This can be determined by the `url` column: it will be `NULL` for outgoing attachments."

 > **Interviewer**: "What component would download/upload attachments?"
 > **Candidate**: "The API Service via HTTP client.
 We would also need a task dispatcher to limit the number of the concurrent network operations."